cHANGTEEZY/instagram/readme.md

+# 🚧 UNDER DEVELOPMENT 🚧

 # Instagram Clone (PostgreSQL Version)

+**Note:** This project is currently under active development.
+Features and functionalities may change or be incomplete.

 This is a full-stack Instagram clone where users can post pictures, add stories, like posts, and more.
 This version utilizes PostgreSQL instead of MongoDB for data storage.